 SLUGS loves games!
 Whether it’s in-person boardgames night or virtual trivia afternoon, we have always organized at least one game event every semester.

-In academic year 2020-21, to foster a community in this difficult time, SLUGS started the virtual Communitea, a drop-in office hour for students to chat with other students and our execs (also students), relax or just study together.
+Started in academic year 2020-21, communiteas host drop-in office hours for students to chat with other students and our execs (also students), relax or just study together to build a greater sense of community amongst our undergraduate linguistic students.

 When the circumstances allow, we usually organize a pub night every semester.
-Non-alcohol drinkers welcome too.
+All are welcome to join.

 Meet-the-profs is an event designed to be a casual setting where the students can chat with linguistics professors of different backgrounds about careers in academia.
 The first Meet-the-profs was held virtually February 2021.